multifreded/hv20/day24/README.md

   data is printed to standard out by other parts of the program.

 * `keystream_get_char`
-  This is the most inaccessible function of all of them.
-Its decompilation was obviously incomplete or not entirely correct.
-It needed some guessing as to what actually happens in this function.
+  This is the most inaccessible function of all.
+Its decompilation is obviously incomplete or not entirely correct.
+It needs some guessing as to what actually happens in this function.
 It's safe to say that it is some kind of custom key stream generator that uses the user's password hash as basis.

 ### Drafting a strategy

-At this point a general theory of what happend could be formed as well as a strategy to obtain the flag:
+At this point a general theory of what had happend can be formed as well as a strategy to obtain the flag:

 1. Santa used the original program.
-He created a user with a password randomly chosen from the infamous [Rockyou data breach]() password list.
+He created a user with a password randomly chosen from the infamous [Rockyou data breach] password list.
 The password's hash was calculated and stored.

 2. Santa encrypted some data (the flag ;-).
-The keystream for this encryption stems somehow from password hash.
+The keystream for this encryption stems somehow from the password hash.

 3. The attacker created an account and launched an attack to steal santa's encrypted data.